"Delight In Life"

 The theme of this contest is "Delight In Life."
 This theme corresponds with the overall theme of the Author's Journal of Inventive Literature, the periodical publication which is running this contest.
-We are looking for stories, poems, and poetic essays written by writers associated with alternative schooling such as homeschooling, experimental schools, unschooling, Montessori schools, and so forth.
-These stories, poems, and poetic essays must have a theme of the value and worth of life.
+We are looking for stories, poems, and fiction sketches written by writers associated with alternative learning such as homeschooling, experimental schools, unschooling, Montessori schools, autodidacticism, and so forth.
+These stories, poems, and sketches must have a theme of the value and worth of life.

 There are contest categories for every age and association type, including alternatively schooled young people, formerly alt-schooled adults, alt-schooling parents, and organizers.

 Your submission must qualify as "Inventive Literature."
 That means it must contain made-up people, places, objects, animals, and/or situations which you have invented for the delight of the reader.
-In other words, it must be fiction or poetry.
+In other words, it must be imaginative fiction, imaginative sketch, or imaginative poetry.
 We also encourage unconventional syntax, plotting, and word-play devised for delight.

 Winning submissions may be published in the Christmas Issue of the AJIL, to be entitled Life of Children.